Solomonic & Eversheds Sutherland

 The role of data and analytics in law firm strategy

-Litigation firms have seen the advent of new technologies as well as the opportunities and threats that they pose for more than a few years now.
-Driven by the exponential rise in data and information that needs to be scrutinised as part of many disputes.
-Whilst at the same time, heightened by the burgeoning client need for better control of their litigation, including demonstrable and measurable litigation management.
+Litigation firms have seen the advent of new technologies, as well as the opportunities and threats that they pose, for more than a few years now, driven by the exponential rise in data and information that needs to be scrutinised as part of many disputes.
+At the same time, this is heightened by the burgeoning client need for better control of their litigation, including demonstrable and measurable litigation management.
 It has been imperative that competitive firms in the space not merely adopt these technologies but transform their practice.

 A long-term tech strategy to deliver transformation

-For Paul Worth, ex Head of Litigation & Dispute Management at Eversheds Sutherland, the opportunity to transform that litigation function in the firm was both an immediate but significant challenge.
-Working closely with his executive leadership colleagues, a long-term strategy was developed for the disputes function, which comprised three core components that Worth outlined and would deliver his tech transformation agenda.
-He commented, “This was a vital part of a comprehensive strategy that covered not just technology, but our people, our brand and our clients”.
+For Paul Worth, ex Head of Litigation & Dispute Management at Eversheds Sutherland, the opportunity to transform that litigation function in the firm was both an immediate and significant challenge.
+Working closely with his executive leadership colleagues, a long-term strategy was developed for the disputes function.
+This comprised three core components that Worth outlined and which would deliver his tech transformation agenda.
+He commented, “This was a vital part of a comprehensive strategy that covered not just technology, but our people, our brand and our clients.”

 Worth’s strategy looked at the sequential development of three critical elements that would transform the group’s approach to client service excellence.